I need to stop waiting for a magic wand to make the covid years disappear.

 Waiting around for someone to ask us to participate is painful.
-Sometimes we need to invite ourselves to the party.
+Sometimes we need to invite ourselves to a party.
 If we are genuinely unwanted, they will ignore us and move on.

-I see someone in need, and I assume everyone else sees them as well.
+I see someone in need and assume everyone else also sees them.
 I think that someone else will step up and take action.
 But no one does.

 Too often, I wait for an engraved invitation from others before I act or respond.
 Then, when I see a need I can meet, I need to respond.
 Others may or may not join me.